Define dementia. What is it?

 4.Try some improvisation.
 Improvisation is all about living in the present moment, which is a very safe place for someone with memory loss.
 Thinking about the past is a bit sad for them when they realize they cannot remember much about it.
 Similarly, thinking about the future may intensify anxiety because they do not know how life will be then.
 The present time is, therefore, a very safe place to be for dementia patients.

 6.Tell a joke.
 Patients of dementia still have their sense of humor.
 Find activities that you can enjoy together; besides, everyone needs a good laugh to balance life.
 This may also help you as the caregiver to realize your playful side.
+Keeping a light atmosphere helps to reduce agitation and other behavioral symptoms associated with dementia.

 7.Dig in the garden.
 This a good way to enjoy fresh air and exercise.
 The change of scene can also be good for you as the caregiver.
 Letting the patient have their own garden or section where they can dig, and weed is a brilliant idea.
 Weeding, sweeping paths, trimming lawn edges, and general tidying are all activities that dementia patients can cope with and stay busy.
+Additionally, gardening provides sensory stimulation which is considered good for dementia patients.

 8.Give chair exercises a try.
 Face the individual and have smooth and rhythmic music playing.
 Although any music with positive vibes is great, you may consider playing music from their era.
 Please consider their music preference during the selection.
 Create a routine that is easy to follow.
 You can begin with 20 minutes and proceed to 45 minutes or as tolerated.
 Have breaks in between.
 Handheld props strengthen hands and give a stimulating visual to follow the leader.